Trial for a fair democracy

 Whether a government is a form of a coalition, an alliance, or a sufficient majority of a single party, a certain percentage that represents the society is always excluded from decision-making mechanisms for implementing their project, obtaining resources and have a chance to put their efforts into consideration (by electors) for the next election.

-The meta-problem is probably caused due to the sharing of seats/spaces rather than the sharing of time.
+The meta-problem is probably caused due to the sharing of space rather than sharing of time.

 Although it may not be the perfect representation, time-sharing approach may provide a higher level of representation and increase the trust of individuals who say "my vote will be wasted" or "I am not represented" in democratic institutions and the democratic system.